-As part of the action used to cast this power, you must make a melee weapon attack against one creature within your reach, otherwise the power fails.
-On a hit, the target suffers the attack's normal effects, and gains 1 slowed level until the start of your next turn, as the cold energy seeps into its being.
+As part of the action used to cast this power, you must make a melee attack with a weapon against one creature within your weapon's reach, otherwise the power fails.
+On a hit, the target suffers the attack's normal effects, and its speed is reduced by 10 feet until the start of your next turn, as the cold energy seeps into its being.
 Additionally, if the target doesn't move at least 5 feet before the start of your next turn, it immediately takes 1d8 cold damage, and the power ends.